Depression and Mesothelioma

-A patient’s anxiety and depression arises mainly from concerns about the illness itself, its symptoms, concerns about loved ones, and overall belief about life’s meaning and death.
-Patients do not want to burden their loved ones, or may worry about what will happen to them after they die.
+A patient’s anxiety and depression usually arises from concerns about the illness, its symptoms, concern for loved ones, and overall belief about death.
+Patients often do not want to burden loved ones.
+They may also worry about what will happen to them after they die.
 Other patients may find themselves feeling depressed if they do not have a strong support system.

 Signs of Depression

 Depression that requires treatment is more than a short-term feeling of sadness.
-Depression is persistent and someone struggling with it cannot simply cheer up or get over it.
-In fact, the person with depression may not even realize that they are suffering from it.
-As a cancer patient or the loved one of someone diagnosed with mesothelioma, it is important to understand the signs of depression and to talk to your doctor if you notice them:
+Depression is persistent, making it impossible to simply cheer up or get over it.
+Someone with depression may not even realize they are suffering from it.
+As a cancer patient, or the loved one of someone diagnosed with mesothelioma, it is important to understand the signs of depression.
+You should talk to your doctor if you notice them:

 - Loss of interest in normal activities

 - Feelings of sadness, hopelessness, guilt, emptiness, and worthlessness

 - Changes in appetite or weight, either eating more or less and gaining or losing weight

 - Lack of energy